 Spending Limits and Cash Flow

-If the amount of the cash flow left after the calculations are performed is less than what the taxpayer owes, the offer is likely to be approved.
-The caveat is that the allowable living expense standards are often much less than what the taxpayers actually spend on their various expenses, meaning that the IRS may determine that they have cash flows that do not exist.
+If the amount of the cash flow left after the calculations are performed is less than what the taxpayer owes, the offer will likely be approved.

-This means that while offers in compromise might technically be available for people with higher incomes, their money needs to be eaten up by other things than the categories that are included in the collection financial standards that are used by the IRS.
-Certain expenses are not limited and are counted in full such as child support payments.
-In certain cases, tax attorneys are able to seek variances from the IRS standards for living expenses.
+Certain expenses are not limited and counted in full, such as child support payments.
+And in certain cases, tax attorneys can secure variances for living expenses.
 For example, if a taxpayer has extraordinary expenses for the care of a special needs child, a variance may be possible.
-There are other things that might also prompt a lawyer to seek a variance from the standards, but documentary evidence will be needed to support the reasons for them.
+There are other things that might also prompt a lawyer to seek a variance from the standards, but petitioners need to provide evidence of their claims.

 Making an Offer in Compromise

-Before making an offer in compromise, taxpayers should first review the living expense standards that are in place for their location and nationally.
-They should then complete the cash flow analysis just as the IRS does and determine what an appropriate offer might be.
+Before making an offer in compromise, taxpayers should first review the current living expense standards for their location.
+Then they should complete the cash flow analysis to determine an appropriate offer.
 By researching and conducting the proper analysis, it is likelier that a taxpayer will be successful with the offer.